jprante/gradle-plugin-jflex/README.md

 `${project.buildDir}/generated/sources/jflex`

-The JFlex target path will be added automaticlly to the java compile task source directory of the source set.
+The JFlex target path will be added automatically to the java compile task source directory of the source set.

 ## Parameter support